Miri Dive, Malaysia - RooWanders

 As Borneo is in the tropical region, the waters are perpetually warm – a 3 mm wetsuit would have sufficed.

 I wonder about the freakish bouts of bad weather while we were there in July.
+Maybe blame climate change.

 Dive Sites

-There are over 40 dive spots ranging from a shallow 7 m to a maximum depth of 30 m.
-Colourful corals thrive in this part of the sea, and you could spot a variety of tropical life – from the tiny nudibranchs and common clownfish to the majestic whale sharks.
+Colourful corals thrive in this part of the sea so close to the Coral Triangle, and you could spot a diversity of tropical life – from the tiny nudibranchs and common clownfish to the majestic whale sharks. šŸ¤©

 My Dive Trip

-We dived on a Friday that happened to coincide with Sarawak Independence Day.
+We dived on a Friday that happened to coincide with Sarawak Independence Day

 Along our trip were a student clocking in more dives for his Advanced Open Waters and a group of four friends who frequently dive in Miri.
 Supporting the seven of us were the primary divemaster – a petite lady – and her assistant – a tall-built man.